silviurdr/Ia-si-citeste/README.md

 * Google Maps JavaScript API with book-friendly places from Brasov
 * Contact form
 * Hidden random book recommandation in the site header
+* Tip on the home page adapted to the moment of the day